-Mobile Cuisine Magazine is proud to provide our readers with another article designed to inform them about a multifaceted program that is spreading throughout the country.
-We have designated our Monday features to help promote the Meatless Monday’s program which not only do we support on the website, but our staff actually has adopted in our Monday dietary lifestyle.
+Mobile Cuisine is proud to provide our readers with another article designed to inform them about a multifaceted program that is spreading throughout the country.
+We have designated our Monday features to help promote the Meatless Mondays program which not only do we support on the website, but many of our our staff actually has adopted in our Monday dietary lifestyle.
+Today we look at helping consumers find protein on food truck menus without being forced to order a dish with meat.

 Finding Protein On A Food Truck Without Ordering Meat